iwantegren/unique_words/README.md

 > Disclaimer:
 > This soultion was made as test task.
 >
-> It wasn't properly tested and documented as it should be for a commercial product.
+> It hasn't been properly covered with tests and documented as it should be for a commercial product.
->
-> This code could possibly containg bugs and weak points.

 ## Parameters

 Tool can be launched with different parameters: